-Burger King faces lawsuit claiming Whopper too small
+Burger King faces legal claim Whopper too small

 Last year, a man in New York proposed a class-action lawsuit against McDonald's and Wendy's, in which he accused the two companies of unfair and deceptive trade practices.

-The lawsuit alleged that McDonald's and Wendy burgers in marketing materials were at least 15% larger than they were in real life.
+The lawsuit alleged that McDonald's and Wendy's burgers in marketing materials were at least 15% larger than they were in real life.